patrickcping/pingone-go-sdk-v2/risk/docs/RiskPredictorBotDetection.md

 `func (o *RiskPredictorBotDetection) HasCondition() bool`

 HasCondition returns a boolean if a field has been set.

+### GetIncludeRepeatedEventsWithoutSdk

+`func (o *RiskPredictorBotDetection) GetIncludeRepeatedEventsWithoutSdk() bool`

+GetIncludeRepeatedEventsWithoutSdk returns the IncludeRepeatedEventsWithoutSdk field if non-nil, zero value otherwise.

+### GetIncludeRepeatedEventsWithoutSdkOk

+`func (o *RiskPredictorBotDetection) GetIncludeRepeatedEventsWithoutSdkOk() (*bool, bool)`

+GetIncludeRepeatedEventsWithoutSdkOk returns a tuple with the IncludeRepeatedEventsWithoutSdk field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeRepeatedEventsWithoutSdk

+`func (o *RiskPredictorBotDetection) SetIncludeRepeatedEventsWithoutSdk(v bool)`

+SetIncludeRepeatedEventsWithoutSdk sets IncludeRepeatedEventsWithoutSdk field to given value.

+### HasIncludeRepeatedEventsWithoutSdk

+`func (o *RiskPredictorBotDetection) HasIncludeRepeatedEventsWithoutSdk() bool`

+HasIncludeRepeatedEventsWithoutSdk returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)